ACT4E/ACT4E/book-specification/00_Goals_Audience.md

 ### Related works

-(list of books and notes about what we want to be similar or not)
+A list of books, plus for each book X some notes about how we want our own book to be similar or dissimilar to the book X in question.

 - "Category Theory for the Sciences", by David Spivak
   - Similarities: